Charles Campbell

 His writing can be found in a series of articles for Minnesota Playlist on “change,” as a part of Red Eye Theater's RELAY RELAY interview marathon on contemporary performance, on the Walker Art Center's Fourth Wall, and was proud to be a part of Criticism Exchange, an online forum for performance criticism created by Emily Gastineau and Theresa Madaus.
 He blogs as necessary at One Skewed Vision.

-Perhaps more interestingly, he has been the stay-at-home parent for two children who have grown, but are not yet rich enough to support him.
+Perhaps more interestingly, he was the stay-at-home parent for two children who are now adults, but not yet rich enough to support him.

 BW-Headshot-July2022